navythenerd/awesome-hammerspoon-framework/README.md

       {key = "b", alt = true, fn = core.mod.myfirstmod.bar}
     }

-    -- You can add other settings to the settings table, which then can be used by your extension setting.language = {
+    -- You can add other settings, which then can be used by your extension setting.language = {
       "en", "de"
     }